 Outputs, functions, debugging variables:

-xDisplace - Displacement in X: amount to shift upper piece to align to lower
+xDisplace - Displacement in X: amount to shift upper piece to align to lower.

-yDisplace - Displacement in Y
+yDisplace - Displacement in Y, or an input value with expected shift in Y if

 CCC - Value of CCC at the chosen peak, if computed